 Sometimes a fresh new look at the problem from someone outside of your area can provide the insight missing to solve your problem.
 This is one way to solve problems by thinking outside the box.

 9. Consider All Possibilities

 Solutions that may not have worked in the past may work today.
 Don’t get caught in the trap of thinking — if it was tried before it can’t work.
-It might just work this time.
-Consider all of your possibilities when trying to solve management problems.
+Conditions may have changed enough so that It might just work this time.
+Consider all of your possibilities when trying to solve problems or improve the process.